 This particular soup came about from my love for cauliflower cheese and it quickly became a favourite in our house!

 What I like about this soup is that it’s really easy to make, uses simple ingredients and is super filling, creamy and delicious.
-I have used my homemade chicken stock to make this soup which has also been made in the Instant Pot but you can use any stock you like and the stock cube one will be just fine too.
+I have used my homemade chicken stock to make this soup which has also been made in the Instant Pot.
+You can, however, use any stock you like and the stock cube one will be just fine too.
 This soup can be easily made vegetarian if you swap your chicken for veggie stock but personally I love the richness and flavour of homemade chicken stock.

 I’ve decided not to add any cream here as I find this soup to be silky and creamy simply with cheese.
 However, I tend to adjust consistency a bit with few sploshes of full fat milk at the very end to make it go a bit further and to thin it out ever so slightly.